zengm-games/zengm.com/basketball-gm.com/_posts/2020-08-10-smarter-contract-generation.md

 The beauty of that is, it doesn't really matter what a player's initial contract demands are.
 This iterative algorithm will find a player's true value in the current market, regardless of starting place.
 That means I was able to completely get rid of the old player contract formula - it's not even used as a starting position.
 This algorithm sets the contract for every player in the game.
 Re-signing players, free agency, released players... their contracts are all set by the same algorithm run with slightly different parameters.

 As best I can tell, this algorithm is quite robust.
 It produces reasonable results for many different financial and league settings.
-The exact same contract code powers both Football GM and Basketball GM, even though they are pretty different financially.
-In the past they each needed a unique hand-tuned formula.
-Not any more!

 But from an end-user perspecitve, the implementation details don't really matter.
 What matters is gameplay.
 So in terms of gameplay, you probably will notice that you no longer see good players go unsigned in free agency because nobody has money to sign them.
 That had long been an exploit in BBGM - keep your eye on good players who go unsigned, wait until their demands decrease during the season, and then sign them to cheap deals.
 I'm guilty of using that strategy myself when playing BBGM!
 But it will no longer work.